 Beginning With Joy

-With this merge, Global Recordings Network expanded its ministry reach and solidified themselves within the mission community as the preeminent leader in understanding languages and dialects.
-Today, international ministries all around the world depend on the resources and expertise of Global Recordings Network to fulfill their missions and enhance their evangelistic and discipleship efforts.
+With this merge, Global Recordings Network expanded its ministry reach and became known within the mission community as the historic leader in understanding languages and dialects.
+Today, international ministries all around the world partner with the resources and expertise of Global Recordings Network to fulfill their own callings and enhance their evangelistic and discipleship efforts.

-To learn more about our partners and the important role they have in expanding the reach of our ministry, please follow this link.
+To learn more about GRN’s partners and the important role they have in expanding the reach of our ministry, please follow this link.